 REQUIRED BACKGROUND

 To enroll in this class you must have taken MATH 112 and either GEOG 321 or GEOG 322.
-If you do not have these prerequisites, you should withdraw from this course.
+If you do not have these prerequisites or have permission from me to override them, you should withdraw from this course.